oliversdk/Marbellagolftimes/replit.md

 ### Backend Architecture

 The backend is developed with Node.js and Express in TypeScript, using ESM modules.
 It provides RESTful APIs under the `/api` prefix, handling JSON requests/responses and error handling.
-Data storage in development uses an in-memory solution, while production uses Drizzle ORM with PostgreSQL.
+Data storage uses Drizzle ORM with PostgreSQL for both development and production environments via the `DatabaseStorage` class.
 The core API routes manage golf courses, tee time searches (including a functional `holes` filter), booking requests, and affiliate email campaigns.
 An admin endpoint allows updating course images with validation and secure file deletion.
+Database seeding runs automatically on startup with 43 Costa del Sol golf courses.

 ### Data Storage Solutions